 Like aortic stenosis in humans, aortic stenosis in dogs is a medical term used to define an inheritable cardiovascular condition in which the aortic valve of the affected patient is too narrow to allow for proper blood flow from the left ventricle of the heart to the rest of the body via the aorta.

-Aortic: referring to the aortic valve which is the valve that connects the left ventricle of the heart to the aorta, the main artery supply blood from your dog’s heart to the remainder of his or her body.
+Aortic: refers to the aortic valve that connects the heart’s left ventricle to the aorta; the main artery supplies blood from your dog’s heart to the remainder of the body.

 Stenosis: A term used to describe the abnormal narrowing of a passage in the body.

-Of this condition, your dog may be one of the lucky ones in which he or she does not experience any “outward” symptoms such as:
+As a result of this condition, your dog may be one of the lucky ones in which they do not experience any “outward” symptoms such as:

 - Chest pain